 Retail, lodging, and other tourism-type spending would accompany the increased use with expenditures projected to reach \$36.2 million per year, \$4.2 million higher than at the present time and \$1.7 million per year higher than for the no-action alternative.
-Some merchants and other recreation-oriented establishments might experience subtle changes in demands for goods and services in response to shifts in visitor use over time.
-The National Lakeshore would collect more in entry fees and sales of various passes, and Eastern National would sell more merchandise.
+The Lakeshore would collect more in entry fees and sales of various passes, and Eastern National would sell more merchandise.